 6. Majestic Pure French Lavender — Solid Middle Ground

 Good scent, decent quality, reasonable price.
 No published GC/MS reports, which puts it below my top three, but I've used it without issues.
-Works well in bath applications.
+The French lavender has a slightly more herbal character than Bulgarian — not worse, just different.
+Works well in bath applications and body care formulas.

 7. ArtNaturals Lavender — Fine for Beginners